 OGE Energy (OGE) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from OGE Energy as it approaches its next earnings report date.
-In that report, analysts expect OGE Energy to post earnings of $0.43 per share.
-This would mark a year-over-year decline of 23.21%.
+The company is expected to report EPS of $0.43, down 23.21% from the prior-year quarter.

-Any recent changes to analyst estimates for OGE Energy should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for OGE Energy.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-OGE Energy currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+OGE Energy is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, OGE Energy is holding a Forward P/E ratio of 16.37.
-For comparison, its industry has an average Forward P/E of 17.58, which means OGE Energy is trading at a discount to the group.
+Investors should also note OGE Energy's current valuation metrics, including its Forward P/E ratio of 16.28.
+This represents a discount compared to its industry's average Forward P/E of 17.56.

 Click to get this free report